mcw7246/WebChecker/docs/DesignDoc.md

 This is a summary of the project.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._

 To create a high quality WebCheckers product following the American Rules of Checkers in a web application to delight Gary and Ivana.
 We were able to